Understanding a user’s decision data

 Offers

-If a borrower is deemed eligible, the offers section displays the loan offer generated by the system.
-This is based on the borrower’s request and the configuration of the decision model, including the offer settings defined for that loan product.
-The offer amount shown here reflects what the system has determined the borrower qualifies for under your configured rules.
+If a borrower is deemed eligible, this section displays the loan offer generated by the system.
+The offer amount and terms are based on the borrower’s request and the offer settings configured within your decision model.
+What appears here is what the system determined the borrower qualifies for under your configured rules.

 Oraculi

 This is the core of the decision data.
-The Oraculi section shows the individual checks the borrower went through as part of the decision model evaluation.
-These checks run sequentially, meaning that if a borrower fails one module, the process stops at that point and subsequent checks are not run.
+It shows the individual checks the borrower went through as part of the decision model evaluation, run sequentially.
+If a borrower fails one module, the process stops there and subsequent checks are not run.

 Reasons

-If a borrower is ineligible, the reasons section displays the specific causes for the failed evaluation.
-Rather than relying on inference from the Oraculi section, this section surfaces the failure reasons directly, making it straightforward to communicate the outcome to a borrower or to investigate a disputed decision.
+If a borrower is ineligible, this section displays the specific reasons the system returned for the failed evaluation.
+Rather than inferring why a request failed from the Oraculi section, the reasons section surfaces failure explanations directly, making it straightforward to communicate outcomes to borrowers or to investigate disputed decisions.

 How to use decision data in practice

-For routine approvals, a quick scan of the general details section is often sufficient.
-If the pass status is true and the offer section shows a valid loan amount, you have what you need to proceed.
+For routine approvals, a quick check of the general details section is usually sufficient.
+If the pass status is true and the offers section shows a valid loan amount, you have what you need to move forward.

-For borderline or unusual cases, it is worth expanding the Oraculi section to review the individual check results.
-The system may have returned an eligible result, but you might notice that certain checks returned values you consider unacceptable, such as a credit score that just barely passed the threshold.
-Decision data supports your judgment, not just the automated output — you can still choose to decline a request even when the system has returned an eligible outcome.
+For borderline cases, expand the Oraculi section to review individual check results.
+The system may have returned an eligible result, but specific module scores may give you reason to pause.
+Decision data supports your judgment — you are always free to decline a request the system has marked eligible if the underlying data warrants it.

-For failed requests, start with the reasons section to understand why the borrower was turned down.
-Then cross-reference with the Oraculi section to see at which module the evaluation stopped.
-This is especially useful when a borrower contacts you to dispute a decision, as it allows you to explain the specific reason clearly.
+For failed requests, start with the reasons section to understand why the borrower was turned down, then cross-reference with the Oraculi section to identify exactly where the evaluation stopped.
+This is especially useful when a borrower contacts you to dispute a decision.

 Common errors and what they indicate

-If a borrower fails at the Karma module, it typically means they have been flagged on the Lendsqr network — either for loan default on another platform or for a compliance-related issue.
-This is not a system error; it is the decision engine working as intended.
+If a borrower fails at the Karma module, it means they have been flagged on the Lendsqr network for a previous default or compliance issue on another platform.
+This is not a system error — it is the decision engine working correctly.

-If the decision data shows a failed status but the reasons section is empty, it may indicate a configuration issue with the decision model.
-In such cases, it is advisable to review the decision model settings on the admin console and confirm that all modules are correctly configured.
+If the decision data shows a failed status but the reasons section is empty, this may indicate a configuration issue with your decision model.
+Review your model settings on the admin console to confirm all modules are correctly set up.

-If the credit score is missing or not displayed, the scoring module may not have been included in your decision model configuration.
-You can add or adjust scoring modules by navigating to the decision models section of the admin console.
+If the credit score is missing from the general details section, the scoring module may not have been included in your decision model configuration.
+You can add or adjust scoring modules from the decision models section of the admin console.

 Best practices for reviewing decision data